JavaScript Library to Create & Edit Flowcharts in Web Apps

 The Flowy Library gives software developers the capability to create a new flowchart inside their JavaScript apps.
 The library has included support for the creation of a responsive, professional flowchart using the drag the drop facility.
 First, you can need to create an element to hold the flowchart.
 After that, you need to create a predefined block that can be inserted into the flowchart by dragging and dropping it.
 You can easily make changes to like manage space b/t elements, displace a block, edit block, remove the unwanted blocks, and more.

-Create Flowchart via Free JavaScript Library
+How to Create Flowchart via Free JavaScript Library?

 // Initialize the flowchart on the canvas div